freeipa/freeipa-pr-ci/doc/README.md

   are uploaded.
 This can signify an issue with both the PR CI infrastructure or the changes proposed in the PR.

-A proper cleanup (decomissioning VMs, etc) should happen in all cases.
+A proper cleanup (decommissioning VMs, etc) should happen in all cases.

 ## Job definition file